 This patient has no symptoms of hypothyroidism and feels great.

 This patient is also on 100cmg of Levothyroxine with a normal TSH but this person also shows low serum free T3 and total T3 levels with a normal free T4.

-This patient also is experiencing hypothyroid symptoms such as fatigue, weight gain, cold extremities.
+This patient also is experiencing hypothyroid symptoms such as fatigue, weight gain, and cold extremities.

-We know simply based on these labs tests and symptoms there is an issue, but what exactly is the problem?
+We know simply based on these lab tests and symptoms there is an issue, but what exactly is the problem?

 This is a common situation and it may point to an issue with thyroid conversion.